Silver Stacking in a Nutshell

-Every time the price of silver rises, interest in the market tends to increase as investors start to consider whether now is the right time to add physical silver to their investment portfolios.
+Every time the price of silver rises, interest in the market tends to increase as investors start to consider whether now is the right time to add silver bullion to their investment portfolios.

 Although silver prices can be volatile, it is also regarded as a safe-haven asset, much like its sibling metal gold.

-With this in mind, let’s look at how you can start your silver collection.
+With this in mind, let’s look at how you can start your silver collection, and how I supplement my own collection with silver bullion.

 How do people invest in silver?